iwelch/sylspace/README.md

     # ln -s <somewhere-else-outside-the-git-tree>/SylSpace-Secrets.conf <absolute mysylspacedir>/sylspace/SylSpace-Secrets.conf

 Again, the contents of the SylSpace-Secrets.conf file are illustrated in SylSpace-Secrets.template .
 You can edit and rename the template!
 Once installed and one you make a few changes in runserver.pl and SylSpace (which assume that you want to run production on hostname syllabus-space and testing on all other hosts), you should see working google/github/facebook login buttons and the email authentication alternative.
+You may also need to symlink SylSpace-Secrets.conf to SylSpace.conf (not sure why!).

 ## Automatic (Re-) Start